MelvinPeepers/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+\*Routing is one of the main features of Express.
+Using routing in Express we can map incoming request to the appropriate request handler based on the URL and the HTTP Method used.
+We also learned about Express Middleware, which allows you to customize Express and expand on the functionality of Express.

 - [ ] Describe Middleware?

+\*Middleware expands on the functionality of Express and it allows us to customize Express.

 - [ ] Describe a Resource?

+\*The things being stored in our databases and managed.
+Examples: Users, Products, Orders, Clients, Returns.
+The things that we are CRUDing (Create, Read, Update, Destroy).

 - [ ] What can the API return to help clients know if a request was successful?

+\*An API can return a 200OK if a request was successful.

 - [ ] How can we partition our application into sub-applications?

+\*We can use Express Router to split applications into sub-applications to make them more modular, easier to maintain and reason about.

 ## Project Setup